Milestones in the history of Swissveg

 1997: Vegi-Service AG

-During the time in Sennwald also the idea arose to make the vegetarian diet tasty for everyone.
+During the association's time in Sennwald, the idea came about to make the vegetarian diet tasty for everyone.
 Vegi-Service AG was established in 1997, which is now a leading producer of vegan meat and cheese alternatives not only in Switzerland, but also throughout Europe.
 The company is still managed today by the co-founders of the SVV and former members of the board, Katharina and Andreas Läuffer.

-In 1998 the Vegi-Info was also translated into French for our readers in western Switzerland for the first time.
+In 1998, Vegi-Info was translated into French for our readers in western Switzerland for the first time.
 Until 2003, the book was still printed in black and white on pre-printed cover, with 24 pages.
+(Simon: pre-printed cover ?)

 2001: Moving to Neukirch

-Over the years, the premises for the SVV and also the Vegi-Service AG in Sennwald have become too small, so we had to look for new possibilities.
-In 2001 Neukirch-Egnach TG found the suitable premises: large enough for office and production and central.
-For nine years, the SVV coordinated their work from Neukirch.
+Over the years, the premises for the SVV and also the Vegi-Service AG in Sennwald became too small and so we had to look for new possibilities.
+In 2001, suitable premises were found in Neukirch-Egnach, TG which were large enough for an office, production facilities and also centrally located.
+For nine years, the SVV coordinated their work from here.

 2001: «Vegetarian» by law

-In 2001, the SVV concluded that the concepts of vegetarian and vegan are defined in the food law.
-This means that from this point onwards it is quite unlawful to declare a dish as a vegetarian which contains components of slaughtered animals.
+In 2001, the SVV concluded that the concepts of vegetarian and vegan are defined in laws relating to food.
+This means that from this point onwards, it is quite unlawful to declare a dish as a vegetarian if it contains any parts of slaughtered animals.

-In 2007, the SVVwas also a member of the Working Group of the Swiss Federal Office of Public Health, which was to draw up a report on the vegetarian diet.
-With a lot of persuasive work and long negotiations, the SIA has achieved that the official nutritional guidelines not only recognize the vegetarian diet as healthy, but even point out that vegetarians suffer less often from nutrition-related diseases than anything else.
+In 2007, the SVV was also a member of the Working Group of the Swiss Federal Office of Public Health which was to draw up a report on the vegetarian diet.
+Thanks to a great deal of persuasion and long negotiations, the SIA ensured that the official nutritional guidelines not only recognize the vegetarian diet as healthy, but also point out that vegetarians suffer less often from nutrition-related diseases.

 2003: International work

 In 2003 an employee was hired for the first time to help in the office.
-Seven Swissveg employees are now working to coordinate the projects in German and French Switzerland.
+Seven Swissveg employees are now working to coordinate the projects in German- and French-speaking Switzerland.

-After the Secretariat of the European Vegetarian Union in the Swissveg office since 2005, the work has to be coordinated internationally as well.
+After the Secretariat of the European Vegetarian Union (Simon: "was created" ?) in the Swissveg office in 2005, work has to be coordinated internationally as well.
 In this way, Swissveg can support vegetarians and vegans all over Europe.
 For example, the text from the popular "Ecological Effects of Meat Consumption" brochure was translated into five languages and spread throughout Europe, India and the USA.
 Our table "Climate kilometers and nutrition" has been translated into 7 languages.

 April 2004: colored Vegi-Info

-From 2004 onwards, the SVV was able to produce a color print for Vegi-Info for the first time.
-Meanwhile, the book has grown to 48 pages and is printed in an edition of 12,000 copies (plus French edition).
+From 2004 onwards, the SVV was able to produce a colour printed verion of Vegi-Info for the first time.
+Meanwhile, the book has grown to 48 pages and has a print run of 12,000 copies (plus a French edition).

-In order to cover all areas of vegetarian life, the Vegi snack bar was created in 2008 from the SVV.
-This makes it possible to introduce the good vegan food to open-air and other events and make them more known.
+In order to cover all areas of vegetarian life, a Vegi snack bar was created in 2008 by the SVV.
+This means that good vegan food can be made available in open-air and other events as well as making it more well known.
 The snack van was later integrated into the Veeconomy and renamed to UNMEAT.
+(Simon: is the snack bar a snack van ?
+What's the Veeconomy ?)

 Since most of the SVV members are located in the Zurich area and their journey to Neukirch was relatively laborious, the SVV was looking for new premises near Zurich.
 In November 2010 it was so far and the big move to Winterthur happened, where Swissveg is now based.